ldgallery/ldgallery/viewer/ldgallery-viewer.7.md

 # SPLASH SCREEN CONFIGURATION

 resource
-: Absolute or relative path to the MarkDown information message
+: Absolute or relative path to the Markdown information message

 dontshowagainUID
 : Optional unique ID; when set, the information message will appear only the first